fossabot/Dequable/README.md

 ## Interface Builder

 If you use interface builder then you will need to specify a cell identifier in your interface builder file.
 The cell identifier should be `"Filename"` + `"ID"`.
-In in the above UITableView example it would be `"TableViewCellID"`.
+In the above UITableView example it would be `"TableViewCellID"`.

 It is assumed your interface builder file is in the same bundle.
-So in this example, if we created an interface builder file `TableViewCell.xib`, we would include it in the same bundle as `TableViewCell.swift`.
+Using the same example above, if we created an interface builder file `TableViewCell.xib`, it would be accompanied in the same bundle as `TableViewCell.swift`.

 If you are not using storyboard + prototype cells then register your cells somewhere suitable.